Port forwarding with Mullvad VPN

 - Make sure that you disconnect and reconnect the Mullvad client after adding a port.

 - If you are using multiple devices that share the same account and connect to the same server, then only the most recently connected device will have the ports forwarded to it.
+(This does not apply if you are using WireGuard since you can move the ports around to different pubkeys)

 - Make sure that you don't have a third-party firewall that might be blocking your efforts.